KEERTHI1441/Elevate_labs_internship_task-1/Readme.md

 > ✅ These services should be monitored, restricted, or disabled if not needed, especially in unsecured or public-facing networks.

 ## ✅ Outcome

-* Discovered devices and open ports using Nmap
-* Saved results in multiple formats for documentation
-* Filtered and observed specific service traffic in Wireshark

----

-## ✅ Outcome